romenti/RHistDemo/README.md

-# RHistDemo
+# Basic Course in R for Historical Demography

-Basic Course in R for Historical Demography
+All the teaching material of the course will be uplaoded on this repository